Sigsty9420/roam-scope-sinatra-project/README.md

 5. Run "shotgun" to start a local server
 6. View the server here: [http://127.0.0.1:9393/](http://127.0.0.1:9393/)

-Alternatively, you can see if Roam Scope is still deployed on Heroku at the link below:
+Alternatively, you can see if Roam Scope is still deployed on Heroku:
 [Roam Scope](https://roam-scope.herokuapp.com/)

 ## Contributing